Superpixel Semantics Representation and Pre-training for Vision-Language Task: Introduction

 To resolve the above issues, we redefine a visual semantic optimizer, which can be flexibly plugged into any multimodal model.
 Our optimizer consists of three important level hierarchies, each covering visual semantic features of different regions.
 Specifically, the input raw image is first transformed into superpixel space.
 Superpixels are homogeneous regions composed of multiple contiguous pixels, which can protect structure cues with low complexity.
 Secondly, a Multiscale Difference Graph Convolutional Network (MDGCN) is adopted to model superpixel-level spatial topological features in a region-merging manner.
 In this way, it not only understands the contextual semantic relations of objects but also improves the scalability problem on the graph.
 Notably, we focus on the subtle differences between adjacent objects, which provide valuable information for aggregating graph node features.
 Then, we use CNNs to learn continuous latent variables at the pixel-level.
 It alleviates the problem that graph nodes ignore local spatial information at individual pixels due to the property of superpixel-level features of GCNs to identify homogeneous regions.
 Finally, we design a multi-level parsing architecture (pixel and superpixel-level) with a bottom-up fusion strategy to build visual representations.
 The aligned vision and language features can be fed into VLP models for better application in downstream tasks.

-Different from the previous works, we are devoted to using superpixel as the visual primitives for traversability instead of using patches.
+Different from previous works, we are devoted to using superpixel as the visual primitives for traversability instead of using patches.
 Superpixel can naturally perceive object contours (e.g., occlusion edges) while helping to minimize the data required for representing images.
 In particular, superpixel exploits the spatial continuity of image features to reduce noise, which is more coherent than the patch.
 Furthermore, we construct a robust MDGCN model.
 For one thing, the difference operation can filter out potential noise caused by irregular primitive edges.
 The model employs central difference graph convolution operation to predict differences between the features of the central node and the adjacent nodes.
 For another, the analysis of multiscale features at the superpixel-level facilitates a comprehensive understanding of the spatial topology with limited training samples and the subtle hierarchical relations among scattered and complex objects.
 In pursuit of comprehensive image understanding to facilitate multimodal alignment, we enrich semantic features from global and local multi-level perspectives and integrate them into the encoder.
-To validate the effectiveness of the proposed model, we offer more details on implementation and carry out extensive experiments.
+We offer more details on implementation and conduct extensive experiments to validate the model performance.
 Experimental results show that our method achieves more solid performance than other state-of-the-art models.

 In a nutshell, the main contributions of this work can be concluded as follows: